-The following table shows the public offering price, the estimated underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares (see the paragraph above for details regarding the shares for which the underwriters will not receive any underwriting discounts or commissions).